dfgordon/vscode-language-merlin6502/README.md

     - Labels of the form `_XXXX`, where `X` is a hex digit, are interpreted as *literal labels*
 * You can insert `MX` at the beginning of a possible code section before converting
 * You can adjust how `BRK` is handled in settings
+* As of this writing, explicit 24-bit `ORG` values should be avoided

 As the disassembly progresses, gradually give the literal labels more meaningful names, and change them to local labels if appropriate.